-Other symptoms relate to where in the brain or spinal cord the tumour is located.
+Other symptoms depend on where the tumour is located in the brain or spinal cord.
 See Understanding Brain Tumours booklet for more information.

 How are brain tumours diagnosed

 Many people diagnosed with a brain or spinal cord tumour first go to see their general practitioner (GP) because they are feeling unwell.
-Occasionally a brain tumour will be found during a scan for something unrelated, such as a head injury.
+Occasionally a brain tumour will be found during a scan for something unrelated, such as a head injury or an optomery appointment.
 Some people have sudden symptoms (such as loss of consciousness, a severe headache or a seizure) and go straight to the hospital’s emergency department.

-The doctor will ask you about your symptoms, and will do a physical examination.
+The doctor will ask you about your symptoms and medical history, and will do a physical examination.
 You may then have one or more of these scans/tests:

 - Physical examination – your doctor will assess your nervous system to check how different parts of the brain and body are working, including your speech, hearing, vision and movement

 - MRS scan – looks for changes in the chemical make-up of the brain.